arildj78/VRDreplay/README.md

 *  RESOLVE_SCRIPT_LIB = C:\Program Files\Blackmagic Design\DaVinci Resolve\fusionscript.dll

 ## Description
-The script is available through the menu `Workspace -> Scripts -> Comp -> VRDreplay -> Import_VRD`.
+The script is available through the helicopter shortcut created on the desktop.
 Invoking the script will automatically locate the VRD disk connected to the USB adapter and create a new project with a timeline containing all the recordings.
 If there is a significant period without recordings (multiple sorties) additional timelines will be created.

 ## Programming reference
 While writing this script, the following references have been used (not an exhaustive list)